nikoelt/WhisperAttack/README.md

 ERROR: Could not find a version that satisfies the requirement torch (from versions: none)
 ERROR: No matching distribution found for torch
 ```
--Then check your Python version.
+- Then check your Python version.
 PyTorch only provides official wheels for Python 3.8 → 3.11 (64-bit) on Windows.
 As of January 2025 latest version of Python is 3.13.# and this version will not work!
 ---
 # Advanced Configuration